elastic/integrations/packages/github/docs/README.md

 All issues including `closed` are retrieved by default.
 If users want to retrieve only `open` requests, you need to change `State` parameter to `open`.

-To use this integration, users must use Github Apps or Personal Access Token with `read` permission to repositories or organization.
+To use this datastream, users must use Github Apps or Personal Access Token with `read` permission to repositories or organization.
 Please refer to [Github Apps Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-github-apps?apiVersion=latest) and [Personal Access Token Permissions Required](https://docs.github.com/en/rest/overview/permissions-required-for-fine-grained-personal-access-tokens?apiVersion=latest) for more details.

 **Exported fields**